STATE of Utah, Plaintiff and Appellee, v. Gene SIMMONS, Defendant and Appellant.

 Defendant lived with V. and her three children, A., a girl, and T. and G., boys, from approximately January of 1982 until May of 1985, when allegations of sexual abuse were made against him.
 He was later charged by information with raping A. “on or about May 5, 1985” and with sodomizing T. and G. On appeal, defendant attacks all convictions.
 We consider first the rape conviction.

-Simmons contends that the evidence was insufficient to sustain the conviction because there was no showing of penetration, as required by Utah Code Ann. *1154 § 76-5-407(2) (Supp.
-1985).
-That section provides in pertinent part:
+Simmons contends that the evidence was insufficient to sustain the conviction because there was no showing of penetration, as required by

-(2) In any prosecution for unlawful sexual intercourse, rape, or sodomy, any sexual penetration... however slight, is sufficient to constitute the offense.
+(2) In any prosecution for unlawful sexual intercourse, rape, or sodomy, any sexual penetration however slight, is sufficient to constitute the offense.

-In light of the foregoing, the question here is whether there was evidence sufficient to support the jury's finding beyond a reasonable doubt that defendant's penis was between the folds of A.'s labia during the incident on or about May 5, 1985, which is charged in the information.
-We conclude that there was not sufficient evidence.
-A. testified that defendant put the tip of his penis "on" her labia.
+In light of the foregoing, the question here is whether there was evidence sufficient to support the jury‘s finding beyond a reasonable doubt that defendant‘s penis was between the folds of A.‘s labia during the incident on or about May 5, 1985, which is charged in the information.
+We conclude that there was not sufficient evidence.1 A. testified that defendant put the tip of his penis “on” her labia.
 At no time did she testify that defendant put his penis between the outer folds of her labia, much less in her vagina.
-There was no evidence of penetration on or about May 5, 1985, beyond the testimony of the victim.[1]
+There was no evidence of penetration on or about May 5, 1985, beyond the testimony of the victim.

-The jury's implicit and necessary finding that penetration occurred despite the lack of adequate evidence may be explained.
+The jury‘s implicit and necessary finding that penetration occurred despite the lack of adequate evidence may be explained.
 During trial, the jury heard evidence of a series of incidents between defendant and A. stretching over a period of almost three years.
-During some of those incidents, defendant did place his penis between A.'s outer labial folds.
+During some of those incidents, defendant did place his penis between A.‘s outer labial folds.
 On at least one occasion, his penis penetrated the vaginal canal.
 On others, he apparently only touched his penis to the outside of the folds.
 However, the trial judge admitted this evidence of prior crimes for the limited purpose of showing intent, opportunity, or plan with respect to the May 5th incident.
-See Utah R.Evid.
-404(b).
-In addition, the court instructed the jury that to find defendant guilty of rape, it had to find that he had sexual intercourse with A. "on or about the 5th day of May, 1985."
-No objection was received as to this instruction.
-In light of the limited purpose for which the evidence was admitted, the narrow specificity of the charge in the information, and the similar specificity in the jury instructions, the jury could not properly have taken into account the ample evidence of other incidents of rape committed upon the same victim in determining whether penetration had occurred on May 5, 1985.[2]
+See

 Defendant also challenges his conviction on two counts of sodomy upon the two boys.
 No purpose would be served by setting defendant‘s arguments out here at length.
 We have considered them in detail and find that no harmful error occurred.